-Annual health care visits (also called well-child visits) allow doctors and other health care practitioners to monitor physical growth Physical Growth During adolescence (usually considered age 10 to the late teens or early 20s), boys and girls reach adult height and weight and undergo sexual maturation ( puberty).
-The timing and speed with... read more and sexual maturation Sexual Maturation (Puberty) During adolescence (usually considered age 10 to the late teens or early 20s), boys and girls reach adult height and weight and undergo sexual maturation ( puberty).
-The timing and speed with... read more (puberty) and provide advice and counseling.
+Annual health care visits (also called well-child visits) allow doctors and other health care professionals to monitor physical growth Physical Growth During adolescence (usually considered age 10 to the late teens), boys and girls reach adult height and weight and undergo sexual maturation ( puberty).
+The timing and speed with which these... read more and sexual maturation Sexual Maturation (Puberty) During adolescence (usually considered age 10 to the late teens), boys and girls reach adult height and weight and undergo sexual maturation ( puberty).
+The timing and speed with which these... read more (puberty) and provide advice and counseling.
 The yearly health care visits for adolescents begin at age 11 and continue until about age 21.

 Doctors also may encourage activities such as participation in sports, the arts, and community service.
 Most doctors interview and examine adolescents privately, although parents may be invited to participate and share concerns and receive their own counseling and guidance at the beginning or end of the visit.